m4rs-mt/ILGPU/README.md

 ILGPU is licensed under the University of Illinois/NCSA Open Source License.
 Detailed license information can be found in LICENSE.txt.

-Copyright (c) 2016-2020 Marcel Koester (www.ilgpu.net).
+Copyright (c) 2016-2021 ILGPU Project.
 All rights reserved.

+Originally developed by Marcel Koester.

 ## License information of required dependencies